-IT outsourcing: is it the standard?
+IT outsourcing: it’s standard?

 Many companies have taken their IT environment out of the equation in recent years.
 In many such situations, the decision is made to house this with a local MSP.
 Reasons are diverse, but the increasing complexity of IT and difficulty in hiring qualified staff have been two significant motivations.
 But also, the increasing use of SaaS applications makes owning your infrastructure less obvious.